gauravmm/cifar-gan/README.md

    2. We must be able to replicate that on any machine by running `experiment.sh`.
    3. You must set your random seed explicitly so that all runs are identical.

+## Bugs & Features

+Submit bug reports and feature requests on [the issues page](https://github.com/gauravmm/cifar-gan/issues).
+Feel free to submit pull requests for bugs or features.
+DO NOT MERGE INTO PRODUCTION -- submit a pull request and I will handle the merging.